DaniMori/git-workshop/doc/Known_issues.md

 may ask to use an "access token" to confirm their identity.

-When trying to clone their own private repo then, instead of being prompted by Rstudio to authenticate with the browser, an authentication issues rises.
+When trying to clone their own private repo then, instead of being prompted by Rstudio to authenticate with the browser, an authentication issue arises.

 ### Cause